-4.1.
-In accordance with ESFA policy the College will not charge any tuition, exam or resource fees that are necessary for completing the course to any student aged 16-19 or 24 with an Education and Health Care Plan, who is on a study programme or other eligible course funded by the ESFA.
+- 4.1 In accordance with ESFA policy the College will not charge any tuition, exam or resource fees that are necessary for completing the course to any student aged 16-19 or 24 with an Education and Health Care Plan, who is on a study programme or other eligible course funded by the ESFA. - 4.2 Students aged 19 to 24 who are eligible for funding from the WMCA and on an approved full time study programme will also not be charged any tuition, exam or resource fees that are necessary for completing the course.